 Wraxall, Bristol BS48 1NX

-Autumn is my favourite time to visit Tyntesfield, a Victorian Gothic mansion surrounded by 540 acres of woodland, gardens and rolling parkland.
-As well as being a beautiful place to discover a firework-coloured landscape of copper, magenta and golden trees, their seasonal squash display (24 October-15 November) and pumpkin patch is quite something to behold.
+Autumn is my favourite time to visit Tyntesfield, a Victorian Gothic mansion surrounded by 540 acres of woodland walks, gardens and rolling parkland.
+As well as being a beautiful place to discover a firework-coloured landscape of copper, magenta and golden trees, seeing their seasonal squash display (mid-October-mid-November) and pumpkin patch is one of my favourite autumn things to do in Bristol.

 The National Trust’s Dyrham Park